Louisiana’s No Pay, No Play Law: What Drivers Need to Know

 Yes.
 An attorney can determine whether an exception applies or if the insurance company is misapplying the law.

-Contact Mansfield Melancon Car Accident and Personal Injury Lawyers for a Free Consultation
+Contact a Baton Rouge Car Accident Lawyer at Mansfield Melancon Injury Lawyers for a Free Consultation